-What products do we accept at BRFM?
+What products do we accept at the Markets?

 What licenses, insurance requirements, and fees are required of participating vendors?